brianwillis/brianwillis.github.com/_posts/2017-01-03-predictions-for-2017.md

 In other news: Yahoo goes out of business; Google's next Pixel phone becomes a meaningful threat to the iPhone; Apple demonstrates that they still care about the Mac by releasing exemplary Kaby Lake desktops; Microsoft flails in all directions, doing a better job of pleasing developers than paying customers; and you still won't be able to edit a Tweet.

 It's traditional for me to wrap this up by predicting that Half Life 3 will come out this year.
-While I may have started this post calling these "uncertain times", now that we're ten years following the previous chapter's release, I think we can say with certainty that the Half Life franchise is well and truly dead.
+While I may have started this post calling these "uncertain times", now that we're ten years following the previous chapter's release I think we can say with certainty that the Half Life franchise is well and truly dead.

 [1]: https://mastodon.social
 [2]: https://app.net